tommy44458/light-vue3-starter/README.md

 	<img src="https://img.shields.io/badge/-ElementPlus-blue?logo=ElementPlus&logoColor=white">
 <p>

 This template should help get you started developing with Vue3, Pinia, WindiCSS, ElementPlus, Mqtt and TypeScript in Vite.
 The template uses Vue3 `<script setup>` SFCs.
+Also, this template also supports MQTT so that it can easily become a control system for IoT devices.

 ![image](https://github.com/tommy44458/vue3-vite-pinia-windi-mqtt-starter/blob/main/src/assets/demo_page1.png)